WHAT IS PURPLE SHAMPOO?

 Usually a purple conditioner should be left in for a few minutes while the mask might need extra time to soak in, for instance, the 18 in 1 violet mask can be left in for 10-20 minutes.
 This might sound tedious, but you can always leave it in while you go about doing some chores and come back to wash it off later!

-Once you have rinsed your hair and towel dried it, lock it in again with a leave-in conditioner.
-My absolute favourite is Fanola Nutricare Leave-In Conditioner that has a high moisturising quality that is effective on dry and frizzy hair, enriched with Linseed Oil and milk proteins to make your hair super soft and shiny.
+Once you have rinsed your hair and towel dried it, lock it in again with a leave-in toning treatment.
+My absolute favourite is 18 in 1 Leave-In toning treatment that has a high moisturising quality that is effective on dry and frizzy hair, enriched with Argan Oil and Kakadu plum to make your hair super soft and shiny.
 The consistency is quite light, so it doesn’t weigh your hair down.
 Also, it smells delectable and adds that additional silvery shine on your hair!
 It’s a must have!